Microsoft 365 Copilot: Protect and govern your sensitive data with Microsoft Purview

 - Automatic labeling can link a label to specific sensitive information for added security.

-- Integration with Copilot for Microsoft 365 is smooth sailing.
+- Integration with Copilot is smooth sailing.

 - Employees receive notifications when sensitive information is labeled, ensuring prompt action.